 The new Project Oakdale connected Teams application preview version saw the rollout during the Microsoft Ignite 2020 last week.
-Now it is easier than even to create a smart bot to Microsoft Teams that can have conversations and perform actions with team members – or with everyone in the company.
+Now it is easier than ever to create a smart bot to Microsoft Teams using Power Virtual Agents app in Teams that can have conversations and perform actions with team members – or with everyone in the company.
 And all that without coding and if your bot is simple it will only take 5 minutes!

 Power Virtual Agents in Teams come included in the Teams licensing and don’t require extra add-ons.
 These are perfect to start creating more bots in your organization.

 The last two chapters in this post also overview two other, a more Citizen Dev level, ways how to add more capabilities to the bot: searching for best answer in questions & answers database and automatically booking a Teams meeting with support person.

 Start by going to the Teams app store and installing Power Virtual Agents -app to your Teams.